 Make sure you figure out the paying bills on time system, which means you need to know when your bills are due and how much is due or you will be faced with costly fees or even bad references.

 You don’t want to be on the bad side of your landlord either and be known as not paying your bills on time.
 This will most likely go down the line for next time you move and use your previous landlord as a reference.
-You can read tips on budgeting as a student which can help you get a head start managing your money right.
+You can read tips on budgeting as a student which can help you get a head start on managing your money right.

-With so much at your fingertips right now available to you, you can find a load of information on the internet for some basic tasty meals.
+With so much at your fingertips right now available to you, you can find a load of information and resources on the internet for some basic tasty meals.
 Use sources like YouTube to find some awesome tutorials or just plainly search online for “simple college student recipes” which will return pages of sites to browse through and choose what you find interesting.

 Need some remote ideas to make money?
 Check out my post on TOP Legit Sites that will Pay You to Take Surveys, simply browse the internet, and even play games!